C3BI-pasteur-fr/CoreGeneBuilder/README.md

 ACKNOWLEDGMENTS
 ---------------
-  We thank Bertrand Néron of Institut Pasteur for his contribution to the deployment of CoreGeneBuilder on the IFB cloud and as a docker image on the registry BioShadock. <br>
+  We thank Bertrand Néron and Amandine Perrin of Institut Pasteur for their contribution to the deployment of CoreGeneBuilder on the IFB cloud and as a docker image on the registry BioShadock. <br>
   This work was financially supported by the French Institute of Bioinformatics (Grant ANR-11-INBS-0013)